Linear and nonlinear edge dynamics of trapped fractional quantum Hall droplets: Non-linear chiral Luttinger liquid theory

-The nonlinear $\chi$LL Hamiltonian \eqref{eq_NonLinearXLL} can be diagonalized by expanding the operators on the underlying bosonic modes with much less effort than the full many-body problem.
-The excellent agreement between this procedure and the diagonalization of the full microscopic Hamiltonian is visible in the eigenenergy spectrum shown in Fig.\ref{fig_GSDensity_Spectrum}(d).
-A similarly successful agreement is shown in Fig.\ref{fig_bulkCurrent_SF_DSF_FreqShift}(b) for the DSF~\footnote{The slight deviations at large momenta are due to the higher-order group velocity dispersion and finite-size effects that are visible also in Fig.~\ref{fig_bulkCurrent_SF_DSF_FreqShift}(c,d).} and for the complete time evolution in Fig.\ref{fig_NonLinearDynamics}(b,c); analogous agreement is shown in Sec.V of the SM~\cite{SM} for additional observables.
-All together, these results strongly support the quantitatively predictive power of the nonlinear $\chi$LL model.
+The surprisingly good accuracy of the physical predictions of the nonlinear $\chi$LL Hamiltonian \eqref{eq_NonLinearXLL} is showcased in Fig.\ref{fig_GSDensity_Spectrum}(d), Fig.\ref{fig_bulkCurrent_SF_DSF_FreqShift}(b) and Fig.\ref{fig_NonLinearDynamics}(b,c) for the eigenenergy spectrum, the DSF~\footnote{The slight deviations at large momenta are due to the higher-order group velocity dispersion and finite-size effects that are visible also in Fig.~\ref{fig_bulkCurrent_SF_DSF_FreqShift}(c,d).} and the complete time evolution, respectively.
+In each of these plots, the predictions of \eqref{eq_NonLinearXLL} are compared to the result of the full microscopic Hamiltonian and an excellent agreement is found.
+An analogous agreement is shown in Appendix \ref{appendix:E} for additional observables.

-\paragraph{Conclusions --} In this work we have reported a numerical study of the linear and nonlinear edge dynamics of a fractional quantum Hall cloud of macroscopic size.
-In addition to highlighting effects of direct experimental interest in atomic or photonic synthetic matter systems, our numerical results suggest and quantitatively validate an easier tractable formalism based on a nonlinear $\chi$LL quantum Hamiltonian.
-Once supplemented with tunneling processes between FQH edges~\cite{ZenoMSc}, this formalism holds great promise in view of using FQH fluids as a novel platform for nonlinear quantum optics of EE with exotic statistics.